SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Creation of ObjClass

 Following the same approach, you can now recreate completely the class `ObjClass`.
 The primitive `createObjClass` is responsible for creating the final class `ObjClass`.
-So you will implement it and define all the primitive it needs.
+So you will implement it and define all the primitives it needs.
 Now we only define what is specific to classes, the rest is inherited from the superclass of the class `ObjClass`, the class `ObjObject`.

 ```
 Obj class >> createObjClass